Brooklyn Wanderers: History

 In 1922, the Bay Ridge F.C. fielded two clubs that fall.
 One continued under the Bay Ridge F.C. name in the First Division of the amateur New York State Association Football League and another was a reorganized Brooklyn Wanderers F.C. that was created to play in the newly-formed semi-pro New Jersey State Soccer League.
 The home pitch for both teams was Hawthorne Field.

 The Wanderers played a handful of games in the New Jersey State League and three National Challenge Cup matches from mid-September through the first week of November in 1922.
 Then, on November 12 at a special meeting of the American Soccer League, the Wanderers were admitted (a month into the season) as the league's eighth club, belatedly replacing the Todd Shipyards F.C. that had left the league and disbanded during the off-season.

 During its years in the ASL, the Wanderers played at Hawthorne Field, a dedicated soccer stadium owned by Agar.
 In 1926, Béla Guttmann briefly played for the team.
-After the 1925/26 ASL season the Wanderers, the Boston Wonder Workers and the New Bedford Whalers joined with four top Canadian clubs to form the one-off International Soccer League held that summer and early fall.
+After the 1925/26 ASL season the Wanderers, the Boston Soccer Club and the New Bedford Whalers joined with four top Canadian clubs to form the one-off International Soccer League held that summer and early fall.
 The Wanderers won the season championship, but lost to Toronto Ulster United in the final of the league's Nathan Strauss Cup.

 The Wanderers folded after the 1931 Spring season, the first half of the ASL 1931 season.